 We do not sell Your Content to third parties.
 By making Your Content available to Our Service, You are granting Us a non-exclusive, royalty-free, transferable, sub-licensable, worldwide license to use, host, display, store, cache, reproduce, publish, transmit, modify, re-format, re-arrange, distribute, and adapt (including, without limitation, in order to conform it to the requirements of any networks, devices, services, or media through which the Service is available), and create derivative works of Your Content.

 The rights You grant to Us are for the limited purpose of operating and providing the Service, improving the Service, and allowing Us to develop new services.
-This includes the right to systematically browse Your blog site Content, and Your social media Content (to the extent such Content has been made public) via Our Service software.
+This includes the right (whether or not you have registered for the Service) to systematically browse Your blog site Content, and Your social media Content (to the extent such Content has been made public) via Our Service software, and to use such Content on Our site.
+If You do not wish to have such Content displayed on Our site, please contact Us, and we will promptly remove such Content from the site.
 The reference in this license to "derivative works" is not intended to give Us a right to make substantive changes or derivations to Your Content, but does enable other users to redistribute Your Content by means of their own accounts in a manner that allows users to, for example, add captions, text, commentary, filters, photo-editing, or other Content in connection with Your Content.

 Opinions, advice, statements, offers, or other information or content made available through the Service, but not directly by Us, are those of their respective authors, and should not necessarily be relied upon.
 Such authors are solely responsible for such content.
 We do not guarantee the accuracy, completeness, or usefulness of any information on the Service.
 We also do not adopt or endorse, nor are We responsible for the accuracy or reliability of any opinion, advice, or statement made by parties other than Us.
 Under no circumstances will We be responsible for any loss or damage resulting from anyone's reliance on information or other Content posted on the Service, or transmitted to users.
 We reserve the right, but We have no obligation, to monitor the materials posted in the public areas of the Service.